We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 If you are concerned for your safety and are adamant that you are being stalked by a colleague, it’s vital that you speak with HR immediately.
 Speaking to someone about the situation you’re in and sharing your thoughts and feelings can put your mind at ease, especially when telling someone who you trust.

 Regardless of the company you work for, they must have clear policies and regulations laid out, which are designed to create a safe environment for all employees.
 It’s important that you feel safe and respected enough to let your feelings known without fear of being judged or not believed.
-If you don’t feel comfortable raising the issue, there may be another coworker who you can confide in.
+If you don’t feel comfortable raising the issue, there may be another coworker whom you can confide in.
 The last thing you want is for it to get back to the stalker if you feel your personal safety is under attack, so make sure that you tread carefully.

 Do Your Research

-If you are unsure about whether you are being stalked or not, there is research you can conduct online which can clarify things.
+If you are unsure about whether you are being stalked or not, there is research you can conduct online that can clarify things.
 You can visit Public Records Reviews and search for their Courthouse Records, which will help you find out whether your stalker has been in trouble with the law before.
 Public Records Reviews allows you to search through criminal records and court judgment records.

 Doing your own research will give you a better indication of what your stalker is like and how they have behaved in the past.
 If you uncover anything of concern, it’s important that you speak to a family member, friend, or somebody at work.